Overview of AWS IAM Permissions

 When you give permissions to a group, all users in that group get those permissions.
 For example, you can give the Admins group permission to perform any of the IAM actions on any of the AWS account resources.
 Another example: You can give the Managers group permission to describe the AWS account's Amazon EC2 instances.

-Permissions can be assigned in two ways: as user-based permissions or as resource-based permissions.
+Permissions can be assigned in two ways: as identity-based or as resource-based.

 Resource-based permissions are attached to a resource.
 You can specify resource-based permissions for Amazon S3 buckets, Amazon Glacier vaults, Amazon SNS topics, Amazon SQS queues, and AWS Key Management Service encryption keys.
 Resource-based permissions let you specify who has access to the resource and what actions they can perform on it.
 Resource-based policies are inline only, not managed.